Data science

 If you are interested in the details of how to build a customer churn model in Python, you can follow our article on customer spend prediction, which is an analogous problem.
 The process for customer churn prediction is the same as for customer spend, except that you are building a logistic regression (classification) model (churn is TRUE or FALSE), rather than a regression model (customer spend is a scalar value).
 We also have a video about customer spend prediction and a Python tutorial on customer spend prediction on Github.

-Same goes for employee churn analysis which aims to understand the reasons and factors that influence employee attrition and retention, and to identify the employees who are likely to leave the company in the near future.
-There are different methods and techniques that can be used for employee churn analysis, such as descriptive statistics, exploratory data analysis, data visualization, hypothesis testing, and machine learning.
+The same goes for employee churn analysis.
+If we are predicting employee turnover, we aim to understand the reasons and factors that influence employee attrition and retention, and to identify the employees who are likely to leave the company in the near future.
+There are different methods and techniques that can be used for employee churn analysis, such as descriptive statistics, exploratory data analysis, data visualisation, hypothesis testing, and machine learning.
 One of the most popular and effective methods is to use machine learning algorithms to build predictive models that can classify employees into churners or non-churners based on their features and characteristics.
+You can read more about how we built an employee attrition model for the UK’s National Health Service (NHS), or in our post on predicting employee turnover.

 If customer churn is an issue for your business and you’d like to anticipate it before it happens, I’d love to hear from you!
-Get in touch via the contact form to find out more.
+Get in touch to find out more.

 Data scienceNatural language processing